Annual Meeting & Reports

 ELECTORAL ROLL

-Each year we update our Electoral Roll and in 2025 we have to renew the whole electoral roll.
+Each year we update our Electoral Roll and in 2025 we had to renew the whole electoral roll.
+In 2026, you only need to sign up if you didn't last year.
 If you live in the parish or have worshipped with us (including online) for 6 months or longer then you are entitled to be on the electoral roll.
-You can download and print the forms below, and return them to our Electoral Roll Officer, Alison Manester before 30th March 2025:
+You can join in several ways before 10th April 2026:

 Being on the Electoral Roll does not entail signing up to any additional commitments.
 However, it does help the church show its strength as representation on the governing bodies of the church depends on the number on the Electoral Roll.
 The number of people on the Electoral Roll determines the maximum number of PCC lay members and the number of representatives who can stand on the governing bodies of the church (e.g Deanery Synod) If the Roll is not representative in number the PCC will be too small for the workload involved, putting heavy strain on the members.